Ashley Meers Junior High Science Teacher at Altamont Grade School

 Are there things that you might appreciate more after the pandemic ends?

-What are things that you learnt during the pandemic that you think will carry forward into life post-pandemic?
-I have learned how technology driven our society is and how much that is not going away so continuing to learn more programs that can be utilized in my science classroom is a must.
+What are things that you learned during the pandemic that you think will carry forward into life post-pandemic?
+I have learned how technology-driven our society is and how much that is not going away so continuing to learn more programs that can be utilized in my science classroom is a must.
 I have learned that content knowledge is not always the most important thing and sometimes you just need to let your students guide your learning and lessons that much more.